Four-manifolds, geometries and knots: Euler Characteristic 0

 Let $G$ is a group with a presentation of deficiency $d$ and $w:G\to\{\pm1\}$ be a homomorphism, and let $\langle x_i,\medspace 1\leq i\leq m\mid r_j,\medspace 1\leq j\leq n\rangle$ be a presentation for $G$ with $m-n=d$.
 We may assume that $w(x_i)=+1$ for $i\leq m-1$.
 Let $X=\natural^m(S^1\times D^3)$ if $w=1$ and $X=(\natural^{m-1}(S^1\times D^3))\natural(S^1\tilde\times D^3)$ otherwise.
 The relators $r_j$ may be represented by disjoint orientation preserving embeddings of $S^1$ in $\partial X$, and so we may attach 2-handles along product neighbourhoods, to get a bounded 4-manifold $Y$ with $\pi_1(Y)=G$, $w_1(Y)=w$ and $\chi(Y)=1-d$.
 Doubling $Y$ gives a closed 4-manifold $M$ with $\chi(M)=2(1-d)$ and $(\pi_1(M),w_1(M))$ isomorphic to $(G,w)$.

-Since the groups $Z*_m$ have deficiency 1 it follows that any homomorphism $w:Z*_m\to \{\pm1\}$ may be realized as the orientation character of a closed 4-manifold with fundamental group $Z*_m$ and Euler characteristic 0.
-What other invariants are needed to determine the homotopy type of such a manifold?
+Since the groups $Z*_m$ have deficiency 1 it follows that any homomorphism $w:Z*_m\to \{\pm1\}$ may be realized as the orientation character of a closed 4-manifold $M$ with $\pi_1(M)\cong{Z*_m}$ and $\chi(M)=0$.
+In the orientable case such manifolds are determined up to homeomorphism by $\pi$ and $w_2$ \cite{[HKT09]}.